flipacholas/Architecture-of-consoles/articles/wii.Rmd.md

 Here we will analyse every aspect of this console, from its already-familiar hardware to its overlooked security system, including its major flaws.

-Quick Note: Some sections overlap part of the previous article about the [Gamecube](`r ref("gamecube")`), so instead of repeating the information I will just put a link to the respective part of the article.
+Quick Note: Some sections overlap part of the previous article about the [Gamecube](gamecube), so instead of repeating the information I will just put a link to the respective part of the article.

 ```{r results="asis"}
 supporting_imagery()